 However, for you to encourage teamwork in your office with regular workouts, the most important thing is to develop a regular training schedule that takes place in the morning, during lunch hours, or even after work.

 A highly useful form of exercise here would be yoga.
 Besides feeling the benefits of regular exercise, you will also get to clear your mind.
-This kind of class will enable you to continue with their work refreshed and calm.
+This kind of class will enable you to continue with your work refreshed and calm.

 Now, let’s take a look at some of the major benefits from working out at the office.